 Tactic #5: Run A/B Split Tests Regularly

-Without the right level of testing, running a successful small business digital marketing campaign is not easy.
-But still we find that testing is often put on the back burner, especially by people new to the digital marketing scene.
+Without the right level of testing, running a successful digital marketing campaign is not easy.
+But still, we find that testing is often put on the back burner, especially by people new to the digital marketing scene.

 A small business that regularly tests everything, right from the smallest elements to the biggest variables, can and will have a definite competitive advantage over other businesses that go with their guesswork.
 Your business needs to develop the habit of testing right from the beginning so that you can achieve a higher return on investment in the long run.

-For example, simple tweaks to headlines and the color of call to action buttons can result in a higher conversion rate.
+For example, simple tweaks to headlines and the color of call-to-action buttons can result in a higher conversion rate.
 But you won’t know what changes to make unless and until you test one element against another.
-Effective testing is a step by step process, and it cannot be done overnight.
-Which is why it’s crucial to take your time and isolate each variable and test it.
+Effective testing is a step-by-step process, and it cannot be done overnight.
+This is why it’s crucial to take your time and isolate each variable and test it.